Joseph Wynn's Résumé

 Experience

 Working across several teams, I helped to deliver the BBC's responsive web platform and new front-end component library.
 I worked on the CI pipeline that enabled teams to move from weekly deploys to several deploys per day, and built automated testing tooling to increase QA productivity.
-I later moved into a Principal Engineer position where I led the team responsible for building a better BBC News front page and the BBC's next web platform.
+As Principal Engineer I led the team responsible for building a better BBC News front page and the BBC's next web platform.
 As my role shifted to include more management responsibility, I focused on growing & supporting the people around me.

 Working closely with product developers and designers, I helped build Rightster's new video distribution platform.
 This role involved writing a lot of code and co-ordinating feature development with other teams.
 In between shipping features, I implemented a Git workflow that helped to reduce the chaos of multiple teams working on the same source code.
 It was this Git workflow that led me to write A Hacker's Guide to Git.
 It was very satisfying to build a product from the ground up, and to ensure our development practices allowed the team to grow quickly.

-Built websites for magazine brands, just as print media started dying.
+Built websites for some of the UK's biggest magazine brands, using complex caching strategies to handle high traffic demands.
 Learned a myriad of useful things including programming at the CDN edge, proper change management, automated testing, and data-driven product development.

 Open Source